 - Agency Residential Pass-Through Certificates.
-Agency residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property where monthly payments of both principal and interest are guaranteed by a GSE to holders of the securities, in effect "passing through" the monthly payments made by the individual borrowers on the mortgage loans that underlie the securities, net of fees paid to the issuer/guarantor and servicers of the securities, to the holders of the securities.
+Agency residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property.
+Monthly payments of principal and interest made by the individual borrowers on the mortgage loans that underlie the securities, which are guaranteed by a GSE to holders of the securities, are in effect "passed through," net of fees paid to the issuer/guarantor and servicers of the securities, to the holders of the securities.
 In general, mortgage pass-through certificates distribute cash flows from the underlying collateral on a pro rata basis among the holders of the securities.
 Holders of the securities also receive guarantor advances of principal and interest for delinquent loans in the mortgage pools. - Agency Collateralized Mortgage Obligations.
 Agency CMOs are securities that are structured instruments representing interests in agency residential pass-through certificates.
 Agency CMOs consist of multiple classes of securities, with each class having specified characteristics, including stated maturity dates, weighted average lives and rules governing principal and interest distribution.
 Monthly payments of principal and interest, including prepayments, are typically returned to different classes based on rules described in the trust documents.
 Principal and interest payments may also be divided between holders of different securities in the agency CMO and some securities may only receive interest payments while others may only receive principal payments.